SAT Subject Tests

 Choose subjects that you will be successful with to demonstrate your college-readiness.
-You might also find it helpful to take an SAT Subject Test for a subject that you received a poor grade in, if you are able to excel on the exam.
-This might demonstrate to college admissions boards that you are strong in this subject, even if for some reason your grades say otherwise.
+You might also find it helpful to take a SAT Subject Test for a subject that you received a poor grade in if you can excel on the exam.
+This might demonstrate to college admissions boards that you are strong on this subject, even if for some reason your grades say otherwise.

 Which Math test should you take?

-Many schools and programs focusing on science, engineering, or computer and software development will require you to take an SAT Subject test in Math.
+Many schools and programs focusing on science, engineering, or computer and software development will require you to take the SAT Subject Test in Math.
 If the level is not specified by the school, choose the one you will perform best on, but don't take both.
 Schools will not look at multiple math test scores for students.
-If you are able to do well on the higher level exam you should choose that one.
+If you can do well on the higher level exam, you should choose that one.

 When should you take the Subject Test(s)?